The Top 8 Allergens for Kids

 If you have a family history or another child with a food allergy, or if your baby has other allergies, you will need to be especially careful.
 It’s always important to speak to your family doctor for guidance on preventing and identifying food allergies in kids.

-Steer Clear of Allergens with Hiya Vitamins and Minerals
+Keep Your Child Feeling Their Best with Hiya Vitamins and Minerals

 If you're curious about what goes into our supplements, you can learn more about our ingredients and production processes.
-All our products are free of all the major allergens, so you can be confident that your child is getting the nutrients they need.

 Sources